dotnet/AspNetCore.Docs/aspnetcore/blazor/security/blazor-web-app-with-oidc.md

 :::zone-end

-## Adding per-component interactive server-side rendered components
+## Adding components that adopt interactive server-side rendering

-Because the app adopts global Auto rendering via the `Routes` component, individual components that specify interactive SSR (`@rendermode InteractiveServer`) in their component definition file (`.razor`) are *placed in the `.Client` project's `Pages` folder*.
+Because the app uses global Interactive Auto rendering via the `Routes` component, individual components that specify interactive server-side rendering (interactive SSR, `@rendermode InteractiveServer`) in their component definition file (`.razor`) are *placed in the `.Client` project's `Pages` folder*.

 Placing interactive SSR components in the `.Client` project is counter-intuitive because such components are only rendered on the server.